fellajimed/DocSeer/README.md

 **DocSeer** is an intelligent PDF analysis tool that allows you to **summarize** documents and **ask questions** about their contents using natural language.
 It leverages modern language models to provide fast, accurate insights from complex files — no more endless scrolling or manual skimming.

+> **Seer**: One who perceives hidden knowledge—interpreting and revealing insights beyond the surface.
 ---

 ## ✨ Features